nishantkarve/mlops/ML Pipelines scripts/mlopsv2.md

 In the Attach policy page, under Other permissions policies, enter AmazonSageMakerFullAccess, and press Enter.
 This policy is required to allow your SageMaker Studio account to access SageMaker APIs and features.
 Under Policy name, select AmazonSageMakerFullAccess, and then choose Attach policies.
 On the role Summary page, the newly added policy is displayed under the Permissions policies list.

-Repeat Step 2 to add the AWSCloudFormationFullAccess and AmazonSageMakerPipelinesIntegrations policies.
+Repeat Step B to add the AWSCloudFormationFullAccess and AmazonSageMakerPipelinesIntegrations policies.

 ![My Image](images/image55.png)

-<h3>Step 3: Allow access to AWS Lambda</h3>
+<h3>Step C: Allow access to AWS Lambda</h3>

 In this step, you edit the trust policy to allow access to AWS Lambda.